 Travel insurance.
 Personal items, alcoholic drinks, laundry.

-Return flight from London Heathrow to Oulu (via Helsinki) using the scheduled services of Finnair.
-Outbound flight departs early afternoon, return flight arrives back early evening.
-Domestic flights from Manchester and other UK airports are available on this tour.
-See booking form for details.
+Return flight from Manchester and London Heathrow to Oulu (via Helsinki) using the scheduled services of Finnair.
+Outbound flight departs mid-morning, return flight arrives back late afternoon.

 click here to see the photographs in our Finland Album